Advance notices provide interim protection for deeds between two named parties that are intended to be registered in the land register.

 How it works

-The advance notice does not freeze the register in any way but it gives preference to a protected deed.
-The working of an advance notice may have the effect of replacing a person in the proprietorship section of the title sheet if that person transacted in the face of an advance notice entered on the application record.
-An advance notice can also change the ranking of a standard security shown in the securities section of the title sheet.
+An advance notice gives preference to a protected deed.
+In operation, an advance notice may have the effect of replacing a person in the proprietorship section of the title sheet if that person transacted in the face of an advance notice entered on the application record.
+An advance notice may also change the ranking of a standard security shown in the securities section of the title sheet.
 The examples below illustrate how this works in practice:

 - Mr Brown, who is the owner of Blackmains, grants an advance notice in favour of Mrs White in respect of a prospective disposition of that property.